 The main calculation covers teachers employed either permanently or fixed term.
 The other calculation relates specifically for day relief teachers and additional hours worked by permanent or fixed term teachers.

-It is important to note that with this calculation teacher salaries and banking staffing is calculated on a 14 days calendar.
-You will need to take this into account when calculating an employee’s usage.
+It's important to note that with this calculation teacher salaries and banking staffing is calculated on a 14 days calendar.
+You'll need to take this into account when calculating an employee’s usage.
 The easiest way to confirm the number of days paid is to check your Staff Usage and Expenditure (SUE) report.

-- If you are unsure what the employment percentage should be check out the FTTE Conversion Table which can be downloaded below.
+- if you're unsure what the employment percentage should be, check out the FTTE Conversion Table which can be downloaded below.

-- If the teacher is in a full time position you do not need to multiply by the employment percentage.
+- if the teacher is in a full time position you don't need to multiply by the employment percentage.

 For short term relief and additional hours 0.1368 FTTE applies for 5 hours of work.